michael-t-shrout/ascii-roguelike/README.md

 ```
 ---
 **Hints**
 *The last bad guy on each floor will drop a key[^].
-You have to select that item in your inventory
-		and then press [0] to use it while standing on the stairs up [>] tile.
+You have to select that item in your inventory and then press [0] to use it while standing on the stairs up [>] tile.
-		*You can build up a chain which increases damage dealt by killing bad guys in succession
-		within a set number of turns.
+*You can build up a chain which increases damage dealt by killing bad guys in succession within a set number of turns.
 You get more turns to build a chain as you gain levels.
 *The log displays the 4 most recent events with the newest on top.
 New events are denoted with "->"
-		*You'll get the shotty on floor 4 after you kill all the thugs, a path will open up to the item,
-		and the key to the exit is underneath the shotty.
+*You'll get the shotty on floor 4 after you kill all the thugs, a path will open up to the item, and the key to the exit is underneath the shotty.
-		*You have to use the shotty to kill the boss on floor 8, after he dies, the path will open up to
+*You have to use the shotty to kill the boss on floor 8, after he dies, the path will open up to the exit/endgame.
-		the exit/endgame.
-		*!!!
-If you want to go straight to the boss enter GOTOBOSS when choosing your name. !!!
+*<b>If you want to go straight to the boss enter GOTOBOSS when choosing your name</b>